xesco/dnsproxy/README.md

 ## Configuration
 Configuration is done in `settings.ini` and environment variables of the same name (in uppercase) have precedence over values defined in the ini file.
 There is a section for the proxy `[LOCAL_SERVER]` and another section for the DNS/TLS server `[TLS_SERVER]`.

 There is a small script in `utils/spki.sh` to extract the SPKI hash of a public key and the certificate's registered CN name.
-You can use it to change the defaul Cloudflare DNS/TLS server to something else.
-For example, to use one of Google's DNS servers, execute the following command and change the ini file accordingly:
+You can use it to change the defaul Cloudflare server to something else.
+For example, to use one of Google's DNS servers execute the following command and change the ini file accordingly:

 ```bash
 cd utils